 In August, 1998, the Corporation entered into an agreement with Arctic Precious Metals Inc. ("APMI"), a wholly owned subsidiary of Royal Oak Mines Inc. ("Royal Oak"), to explore and develop the Copperstone gold property in La Paz County, Arizona, U.S.A.
-Under the agreement, the Corporation acquired 25% of APMI's leasehold interest in the Copperstone project for a cash payment of US\$500,000 with an option to increase its interest in the project to 80% through property expenditures of US\$3 million and a future cash payment to APMI of U.S.
+Under the agreement, the Corporation acquired 25 percent of APMI's leasehold interest in the Copperstone project for a cash payment of US\$500,000 with an option to increase its interest in the project to 80 percent through property expenditures of US\$3 million and a future cash payment to APMI of US\$1 million.

-\$1 million.
 In 1995 APMI had acquired a renewable lease for the Copperstone project from the Patch Living Trust.

-In April, 1999, APMI became subject to Chapter 11 proceedings under U.S. bankruptcy law and in November, 1999 the Corporation entered into a conditional Purchase and Sale Agreement with APMI, concerning the purchase by the Corporation of the 75% interest owned by APMI in the Copperstone project.
+In April, 1999, APMI became subject to Chapter 11 proceedings under U.S. bankruptcy law and in November, 1999 the Corporation entered into a conditional Purchase and Sale Agreement with APMI, concerning the purchase by the Corporation of the 75 percent interest owned by APMI in the Copperstone project.

-Subsequent to December 31, 2001 the Corporation acquired all APMI's leasehold interest in the Copperstone mining property by obtaining an assignment of APMI's interest in the lease with the Patch Living Trust.
-The assignment was subject to a lengthy US Bankruptcy Court process.
-As a result, the Corporation's interest in the Copperstone mining property increased from 25% to 100%, subject only to the existing lease and its royalty arrangements.
-This acquisition was funded by a loan of US\$1,100,000 from Trilon Financial Corporation, now called Brascan Financial Corporation ("Brascan") more fully described in Section 4.2 "Mineral Projects".
-The Corporation has granted Brascan a non-transferable warrant to purchase up to 1,500,000 common shares at \$0.13 per share until March 4, 2004, with an option to extend the warrant for three additional one-year terms.
+In March, 2002, the Corporation acquired all APMI's leasehold interest in the Copperstone mining property by obtaining an assignment of APMI's interest in the lease with the Patch Living Trust.
+The assignment was approved in a lengthy US Bankruptcy Court process.
+As a result, the Corporation's interest in the Copperstone mining property increased from 25 percent to 100 percent, subject only to the existing lease and its royalty arrangements.
+This acquisition was funded by a loan of US\$1,100,000 from Brascan Financial Corporation (the "Brascan Loan") which was repaid in October 2003.